Aaronmacaron/araneo/README.md

-# Araneo, your own random proxy endpoint.
+# Araneo - Your Own Random Proxy endpoint

-Areneo is a microservice written in PHP that crawl, index and monitor proxies.
+Areneo is a microservice written in PHP that crawls, indexes and monitors proxies.

-* Algorithm to keep proxies monitored and flag them as healthy or unhealthy;
+* Algorithm to keep proxies monitored and flag them as healthy or unhealthy
-* Proxy crawler from multiples data sources;
+* Proxy crawler from multiples data sources
-* [Idempotency feature][1] for easier proxy sticking within sessions;
+* [Idempotency feature][1] for easier proxy sticking within sessions
-* Random proxy endpoint with query interface;
+* Random proxy endpoint with query interface
-* REST API.
+* Provides REST API

 ## REST API